ModelDriven/ConceptLibraries/Libraries/FederatedConceptLibrary/README.md

-# Concept Library Source UML Models
+# Concept Library Source SMIF-UML Models
 A library of concepts for integration and reuse.
 The federated concept library is a modular reference library that can be used directly in application models, subset or used as a mapping hub.
 These concepts are defined using a general and domain independent approach that makes minimal assertions as to how the concepts may be used.

 Models under "SourceModels" are managed with Nomagic Magicdraw(r).
 A free reader is available here: https://www.nomagic.com/products/magicdraw